-- (c) maintenance of, or service work on, nonfriable asbestos or ACM, fixed or installed before 31 December 2003, in accordance with these regulations; - (d) removal or disposal of asbestos or ACM, including demolition, in accordance with these regulations; - (e) the transport and disposal of asbestos and asbestos waste in accordance with the Environmental Management and Pollution Control Act 1994; - (f) demonstrations, education or practical training in relation to asbestos or ACM; - (g) display, or preparation or maintenance for display, of an artefact or thing that is, or includes, asbestos or ACM; - (h) management in accordance with these regulations of in situ asbestos that was installed or fixed before 31 December 2003; - (i) work that disturbs asbestos during mining operations that involve the extraction of, or exploration for, a mineral other than asbestos: - (j) laundering asbestos contaminated clothing in accordance with these regulations.
+- (c) maintenance of, or service work on, nonfriable asbestos or ACM, fixed or installed before 31 December 2003, in accordance with these regulations; - (d) removal or disposal of asbestos or ACM, including demolition, in accordance with these regulations; - (e) the transport and disposal of asbestos and asbestos waste in accordance with the Environmental Management and Pollution Control Act 1994; - (f) demonstrations, education or practical training in relation to asbestos or ACM; - (g) display, or preparation or maintenance for display, of an artefact or thing that is, or includes, asbestos or ACM; - (h) management in accordance with these regulations of in situ asbestos that was installed or fixed before 31 December 2003; - (i) work that disturbs asbestos during mining operations that involve the extraction of, or exploration for, a mineral other than asbestos; - (j) laundering asbestos contaminated clothing in accordance with these regulations.

-- (4) Subregulation (1) does not apply if the regulator approves the method adopted for managing risk associated with asbestos. - (5) Subregulation (1) does not apply to the following: - (a) soil that a competent person has determined - (i) does not contain any visible ACM or friable asbestos; or - (ii) if friable asbestos is visible, does not contain more than trace levels of asbestos determined in accordance with AS 4964:2004 (Method for the qualitative identification of asbestos in bulk samples); - (b) naturally occurring asbestos managed in accordance with an asbestos management plan prepared under regulation 432.
+- (4) Subregulation (1) does not apply if the regulator approves the method adopted for managing risk associated with asbestos. - Subregulation (1) (5) does not apply the following: - (a) soil that a competent person has determined - does not contain any visible (i) ACM or friable asbestos; or - if friable asbestos is visible, does (ii) not contain more than trace levels of determined asbestos accordance with AS 4964:2004 the qualitative (Method for identification of asbestos in bulk samples); - naturally occurring asbestos managed in (b) accordance with an asbestos management plan prepared under regulation 432.